top of page

 Is remio free?

 Yes, remio has a free tier.
-You can start capturing and querying your knowledge base without a paid plan.
+You can start capturing and querying your personal work context without a paid plan.
 Paid plans unlock additional features and capacity.
 Claude also has a free tier with usage limits; paid plans remove those limits and add features like Projects.

 Can remio replace Claude?

 For most users, no. Claude and remio solve different problems.
-Claude is a general-purpose AI assistant for in-session tasks like writing and coding. remio is a personal knowledge base that captures and retrieves your work history over time.
+Claude is a general-purpose AI assistant for in-session tasks like writing and coding. remio is a personal context agent that captures, retrieves, and uses your work history over time.
 They are more useful together than as substitutes for each other.

 How does remio handle privacy compared to Claude?

-remio stores all data locally by default and offers BYOK encryption, so your content never reaches a third-party server unless you choose otherwise.
-Claude is a cloud service; all queries and documents are processed on Anthropic's infrastructure.
-For workflows involving regulated or sensitive data, remio's architecture is the relevant differentiator.
+remio is designed around local-first personal context and user control over captured data.
+Claude is a cloud service; queries and documents are processed on Anthropic's infrastructure.
+For workflows involving regulated or sensitive data, remio's architecture and data-control model are the relevant differentiators.

 Which is better for meeting notes?

 remio has a structural advantage for meeting workflows.
-It records, transcribes, and stores meeting content automatically and locally, then makes it queryable alongside the rest of your knowledge base.
+It records, transcribes, and stores meeting content automatically, then makes it queryable alongside the rest of your personal work context.
 Claude can help you work with meeting notes, but you need to transcribe and supply the content manually in each session.

 Get started for free